 - The final budget item must necessarily be a boiler upgrade.
 It’s also the point where you should review your heating fuel options.
-Refer to our prior Blogs: “Using a Heating Cost Calculator — Carefully!” and “Buying a Used Boiler” ….. to assist you in this regard.
-Regardless of your selection, employ top-of-the-line appliances.
+Refer to our extensive Boilers On Demand Heating Blog Library to assist you in this regard.
+Regardless of your selection, employ top-of-the-line appliances!
 Do your homework carefully but don’t select solely on a prior service relationship basis.
 The Weil-McLain Replacement Guide is invaluable in this regard!
 These new, high efficiency appliances are virtually self-diagnosing and trouble-free.
 Not only the Maytag Serviceman is lonesome these days.